Social media can be overwhelming for church leaders.

 There are multiple options you can choose from.
 If you don’t like these choices, no hard feelings.
 Research some different options and find one that works best for you.

-Action Step: Pick a social media sharing service.
+Action Step: Pick social media platforms

 5. Create a schedule

 Alright, now it’s time to create your social media calendar.
+A calendar will help you stay on top of your social media strategy.

 Before we provide suggestions, hear us loud and clear: You don’t have to post frequently, just consistently.